hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/create.md

 * Header - The http response headers of the endpoint of function status query.
 * UUID - The uuid of function.
 * Created - The created timestamp of function.
-* MaxLimit - The maximum number of function call which waiting for completed, default (-1) is unlimit.
-* Timeout - The maximum execution duration of function call, default is 300.
+* Timeout - The maximum execution duration of function call, default is 300 seconds, maximum is 86400 seconds.

 **Status Codes**: